LilChonky/DriftingonStixBalls/README.md

   Easy mode is to just click the aiauw-tit7w.ogg file and in the top right there will be 3 horizontal dots, hit that, download file, put it in your CustomAudio folder.

+  Orrrr if you want all the files for some reason:

   On the previous page where it shows all 3 of the files (README.md, WA Import Text, aiauw-tit7w.ogg) there is a green button kinda top right that says **<>CODE**
   Hit the lil drop down arrow right next to that Select zip, unpack that shit where ever, grab the audio file and put in your CustomAudio Folder